axflow/axflow/docs/documentation/models/anthropic-completion.md

  * @param options.version The Anthropic API version.
 Defaults to 2023-06-01.
 Note that older versions are not currently supported.
  * @param options.fetch A custom implementation of fetch.
 Defaults to globalThis.fetch.
  * @param options.headers Optionally add additional HTTP headers to the request.
+ * @param options.signal An AbortSignal that can be used to abort the fetch request.
  * @returns Anthropic completion.
 See Anthropic's documentation for /v1/complete.
  */
 declare function run(